How to Connect OpenAI to n8n to Automate Client Workflows

 Step 6: Parsing JSON Responses from OpenAI

-When you need structured output (scores, classifications, extracted data), force JSON output.
+When you need structured output — scores, classifications, extracted fields — force JSON output and parse it reliably.
 Add this to your system prompt: "Always respond with valid JSON only.
 No markdown code blocks, no extra text."

-Then add a Code node after the OpenAI node to parse the response:
+Then add a Code node after the OpenAI node with this parsing logic:

 Step 7: Chaining Multiple AI Steps

-- Add a Wait node between batches: set to 1 second for gpt-4o-mini, 3 seconds for gpt-4o
+- After each OpenAI call, add a Wait node set to 1 second for gpt-4o-mini and 3 seconds for gpt-4o.

 Real Client Workflow Examples